Pathwise Solutions for Stochastic Hydrostatic Euler Equations under the Local Rayleigh Condition

-Sections~\ref{sec:MartSoln}--\ref{sec:proof-thm} will focus on stochastic hydrostatic Euler equations, corresponding to system~\eqref{PE-inviscid-system} with $\nu = 0$.
-For brevity, all referred equations in the next three sections will assume implicitly $\nu = 0$ if $\nu$ appears, and we will not mention it repeatedly.

-This section aims to establish its martingale solutions' local existence.
-To this end, we first define a modified system~\eqref{PE-modified-system} via multiplying the $dt$ and $dW$ terms by some carefully-chosen cut-off functions.
-Then by considering its full viscous version as the approximation scheme and deriving uniform estimates (cf. Proposition~\ref{proposition:estimate-inviscid}), we obtain the global existence of martingale solutions to the modified system~\ref{PE-modified-system} using compactness arguments (cf. Proposition~\ref{prop:global.martingale.existence}).
+This section aims to establish the local existence of martingale solutions.
+To this end, we first define a modified system~\ref{PE-modified-system} via multiplying the $dt$ and $dW$ terms by some carefully-chosen cut-off functions.
+Then by considering its full viscous version as the approximation scheme and deriving uniform estimates (cf. Proposition~\ref{proposition:estimate-inviscid}), we obtain the global existence of martingale solutions to the modified system~\eqref{PE-modified-system} using compactness arguments (cf. Proposition~\ref{prop:global.martingale.existence}).
 Finally, by defining a proper stopping time, we obtain the local existence of martingale solutions to the original system \eqref{PE-inviscid-system} (cf. Corollary~\ref{cor:loc.mart.sol}).